mim-Armand/express-script.Alexa.skill/README.md

-# status.ctl.alexa.skill
+# Express-Scripts.alexa.skill
-An experimental Alexa skill for CTL Cloud Provider status report
+An experimental Alexa skill for Express-Scripts as part of our weekend project for #HealthHackStL!